The Austere Academy

-The Austere Academy is the fifth novel in the children's novel series A Series of Unfortunate Events by Lemony Snicket.
+Book the Fifth: The Austere Academy is the fifth novel in the children's novel series A Series of Unfortunate Events by Lemony Snicket.
 The Baudelaire orphans are sent to a boarding school, overseen by monstrous employees.
 There, the orphans meet new friends, new enemies, and Count Olaf in disguises.

-It was released in 2000 in the US, and 2001 in the UK, despite The Miserable Mill (the fourth book) being released in 2002.
+It was published in 2000 in the US, and 2001 in the UK.

 Plot summary

-Mr. Poe drops the Baudelaire children—Violet, Klaus and Sunny—off at Prufrock Preparatory School, a boarding school they are to attend.
+Mr. Poe takes the Baudelaire children (Violet, Klaus and Sunny) to Prufrock Preparatory School, a boarding school they are to attend.
 They are greeted by a rude girl, Carmelita Spats, who calls the children "cakesniffers".
-Vice Principal Nero tells them about the school's odd rules: they are to sleep in a crab-infested, fungus-dripping shack because they have no living guardian to sign a permission slip for them.
+Vice Principal Nero tells them about the school's odd rules: They are to sleep in a crab-infested, fungus-dripping shack because they have no living guardian to sign a permission slip for them.
 Sunny will work as Nero's administrative assistant.
-They must attend nightly concerts at which Nero performs terribly on the violin.
-Punishments for rule-breaking include having silverware removed or hands tied while eating in the cafeteria, or having to purchase candy for Nero.
-Sunny will have her silverware removed permanently for working in the administrative building, which children are not allowed in.
+They must attend Nero's nightly terrible violin concerts.
+Punishments for breaking these rules include being made to eat in the cafeteria with no silverware or hands tied behind one's back and having to purchase candy for Nero and watch him eat it.
+Sunny will have her silverware removed permanently for working in the administrative building, in which children are not allowed.

 At lunch, Carmelita mocks the Baudelaires, but Duncan and Isadora Quagmire stand up for them.
 The Quagmires are triplets, and they say that their parents died in a fire that also killed their sibling Quigley.
 When they become adults, they will inherit a fortune of sapphires.
-Isadora writes rhyming couplets, while Duncan is passionate about journalism and researching.
-Over the following days, Violet is a student of Mr. Remora, and must take detailed notes of his boring anecdotes, while Klaus is taught by Mrs. Bass, who makes her students endlessly measure the dimensions of objects.
+Isadora writes rhyming couplets, while Duncan is passionate about journalism and research.
+Over the following days, Violet is a student of Mr. Remora, and must take detailed notes on his boring anecdotes, while Klaus is taught by Mrs. Bass, who makes her students endlessly measure the metric dimensions of objects.
 Isadora is in Klaus' class and Duncan is in Violet's.
-Sunny struggles to carry out her administrative work, which is designed for an adult.
+Sunny struggles to carry out her administrative work, which is intended for an adult.
 The school has no weekend breaks.

 Count Olaf soon arrives, disguised as the new gym teacher Coach Genghis.
-Nero fails to recognize him, or to take the children seriously when they raise concerns—particularly as he arrives during their meeting.
-Carmelita delivers a message to the Baudelaires that they are to meet Genghis after dinner, where he makes them run laps all night while painting a large, luminous circle on the lawn.
+Nero fails to recognize him, or to take the children seriously when they raise concerns.
+Carmelita delivers a message to the Baudelaires that they are to meet Genghis after dinner.
+He makes them paint a large, luminous circle on the lawn and run laps around it all night.
 He calls this "Special Orphan Running Exercises", abbreviated "S.O.R.E."
 The children pretend not to recognize Olaf.
-After nine consecutive nights of S.O.R.E., Violet and Klaus begin failing tests in class, Sunny fails to complete administrative work and they begin arguing with Duncan and Isadora.
+After nine consecutive nights of S.O.R.E., Violet and Klaus begin failing tests in class, Sunny fails to complete administrative work, and they begin arguing with Duncan and Isadora.